BinuxLiu/NPR/README.md

         # NightCity
         python train.py --dataroot ../../datasets/nightcity --checkpoints_dir ../../checkpoints --name nightcity --NEGCUT_mode negcut --model negcut --load_size 512 --crop_size 512 --preprocess scale_shortside_and_crop
         ```
-    * If you are using our pre-trained NEG-CUT model or pre-generated VPR-Night datasets, you can **skip this step**.
+    * If you are using our pre-trained night generator or pre-generated VPR-Night datasets, you can **skip this step**.

 3. Generate VPR-Night datasets by processing VPR datasets
     * To generate the VPR-Night dataset by processing the VPR dataset, run the following command in the terminal: